CCMS-UCSD/GNPSDocumentation/docs/gc-ms-library-molecular-network.md

 (ii) The “View All Compounds” option accesses the list of top hits (Compound_Name) with the corresponding cosine and the balance score for all annotated spectra.

+(iii) The "View All Spectra With Annotations" option gives access to all annotated spectra.

-(iii) The link “View Kovats Calculation Result” shows Kovats calculation results for each spectrum if selected when launching the job.
+(vi) The link “View Kovats Calculation Result” shows Kovats calculation results for each spectrum if selected when launching the job.

 The button at the top of the page “Back to status page” allows going back.
-To visualize molecular networks generated, the user has to download the input network files from the “Download GraphML” link, save the folder, and unzip it.
+To visualize molecular networks generated with cytoscape, the user has to download the input network files from the “Download Cytoscape data” link, save the folder, and unzip it.

+In the job status page, some advanced views are available to visualized qiime2 emperor plots or bi-plots, and to download the associated tables.
+For more information, follow this [link](https://ccms-ucsd.github.io/GNPSDocumentation/molnetenhancer/#view-qiime2-emperor-plots).

 ![img](img/GC-MS_documentation/Fig_10.png)